The library escape

 The bustling city of Milan in northern Italy has 26 public libraries across the city, and a UNESCO designation as a Creative City of Literature.
 However, many communities in the more remote areas of Milan are not benefiting from social interactions, cultural events or engagement with their local libraries.
 The pandemic has further exacerbated a sense of polarisation and social isolation in these communities where large condominiums with thousands of residents are located.

-As a solution to this problem, Quarto Oggiaro public library is working together with the Milan condominium libraries network to expand a network of shared spaces where books and reading are available, as well as offering local people the chance to build civic literacy and to positively shape and share their needs and aspirations.
+As a solution to this problem, the Milan public library system is working together with the network of Milan condominium libraries to expand a network of shared spaces where books and reading are available, as well as offering local people the chance to build civic literacy and to positively shape and share their needs and aspirations.

 The core idea is to bring together different generations of condominium inhabitants through a series of game-playing initiatives – connecting them to each other, to the libraries in their buildings, to their wider communities and to public libraries in the area.
 Working together as a team, the groups are creating an ‘escape room’ concept based on the community served by two condominium libraries.